Git

 Using submodules isn’t without hiccups, however.

-For instance switching branches with submodules in them can also be tricky.
+For instance, switching branches with submodules in them can also be tricky with Git versions older than Git 2.13.
 If you create a new branch, add a submodule there, and then switch back to a branch without that submodule, you still have the submodule directory as an untracked directory:

 $ git checkout -b add-crypto